 In many areas throughout the country, Uber and other rideshare drivers use video and audio to record what happens in their vehicles.
-However, in California, all parties of a conversation must consent to being recorded (audio or video), or the recording will be unlawful.
-If an Uber driver lets their passengers know did they are being recorded, and the passengers consent, then audio and video recording can be used.
+However, in California, all parties of a conversation must consent to be recorded (audio or video), or the recording will be unlawful.
+If an Uber driver lets their passengers know did they are being recorded, and the passenger’s consent, then audio and the video recording can be used.

 If you or somebody you care about has been injured in an accident caused by the actions of another driver, you will have a limited amount of time to file a lawsuit.
 The California statute of limitations is two years from the date the incident occurs.
 This means that victims have a two-year window with which to file a lawsuit against the alleged negligent driver.
 Failing to file a claim within the required time frame will result in the victim being unable to recover the compensation they are entitled to.

 However, this statutory time limit does not include deadlines put in place by insurance carriers.
 Most insurance carriers require that victims report the car accident within a very short amount of time after the incident occurs.
 Failing to promptly report an accident to the insurance carrier could result in a claim delay or denial.

 In the event you or somebody you love have been injured in an accident caused by roadway debris, there may be various parties liable for the incident.
 In some cases, accidents caused by roadway debris are inevitable and unavoidable.
 However, the following parties could be held liable in certain circumstances:

 Determining liability in the aftermath of a roadway debris accident is crucial.
 An attorney will work to uncover the evidence necessary to determine what happened and help you secure full compensation.